Surviving infidelity is not easy.

 Here’s an example of what a betrayed partner told her husband (I paraphrase):

-If she can make you happier, then you should go.
-If you want to work on our relationship, I love you and and I’m ready
+Betrayed partner: If she can make you happier, then you should go.
+If you want to work on our relationship, I love you and I’m ready

 The husband was aghast and immediately valued her so much more.
-Both went working on it and not only saved their marriage, but improved it.
+Both went to work on it and not only saved their marriage, but improved it.

 2. Don’t Give up right away!